What is a Learning Community?

 - ENGL 250, Written, Oral, Visual, and Electronic Composition if not taken in Fall

 Book club: this component of GEN 110 helps promote group participation and discussion of how new genetics and genomics information impacts the management of human health.
-The current book is The Language of Life: DNA and the Revolution in Personalized Medicine by Francis Collins.
+The current book is Genomics and Personalized Medicine What Everyone Needs to Know by Michael Snyder, 2016.

 Fall activities typically include a welcome ice cream social before classes begin, a field trip to a plant genetics industry, movie night, and a trip to a pumpkin patch, corn maze, or other outdoor venue.
 The Fall 2013 Ice Cream Social was featured on ISU's main website.